 The Implementation Gap: Why Projects Stall

 The most common failure mode in AI consulting is not a bad strategy.
-Strategies are almost always defensible on paper.
-The failure is the implementation gap: a roadmap everyone agreed on, a project that kicked off on schedule, and a production system that never arrived.
+Strategies are often defensible on paper.
+The failure is the implementation gap: a roadmap everyone agreed on, a project that kicked off on schedule, and a production system that never arrived in a dependable form.

 This happens for predictable reasons:

-• Change management was treated as a wrap-up activity rather than a parallel track running from day one
+• and change management was treated as a wrap-up activity rather than a parallel track running from day one.

 Buyers evaluating AI consulting services should pressure-test the implementation side of any proposal as hard as the strategic side.
 Ask for working software at each milestone, not status decks.
-Ask for engineers in the room on week two, not just week ten.
+Ask for engineers in the room early, not just at the end.
 The strategy is rarely where projects fail.

 For a broader look at how AI automation services are structured across the full vendor landscape, AI automation service guide covers the service categories and how to match them to business context.